Master of Business Administration

 - Other courses as approved by the Programme Director.

 Note: not all Group B courses will be offered in any given year.
-See the Schedule to the Regulations for the Degree of Master of Business Administration for the most up-to-date course list.
+See the Schedule to the Master of Business Administration for the most up-to-date course list.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement and evidence of high academic attainment/self-discipline.